 Every minute down is a loss.
 Unplanned downtime costs are difficult to calculate, but often significant.
-For some industries, it can represent 1 to 3 % of revenue (potentially 30 to 40 % of profits) annually.
+For some industries, it can represent 1 to 3 percent of revenue (potentially 30 to 40 percent of profits) annually.

 Two common approaches to system maintenance include run-to-fail and preventive.